spesml/spesml.github.io/2_Concepts/3_ModelingFramework/01_univeral_interface_model.md

 An interface block with two flow properties defines two channels.
 </div><br>

+Note that an interface block in SPES ML may only contain channels and must own at least one channel.

 ### Sub-Interface
 Sub-interfaces of system elements are modeled with **proxy ports**.
-Each proxy port is typed with an interface block.
+Each proxy port has a name and is typed with an interface block.
 As each interface block defines a set of channels, an interface block can be conceptually interpreted to be a type of sub-interfaces.
 Each proxy port must be owned by a block (described in detail below).